What is the average debt at retirement?

 Budgeting and financial planning represent critical tools for achieving a debt-free retirement.
 Carefully analyzing income and expenses, setting realistic financial goals, and making informed decisions based on comprehensive financial plans are key to managing debt effectively.

-See also What is the #1 retirement challenge?
+See also What is a good monthly retirement income?

 Retirees should prioritize regular financial check-ins, ensuring that their savings, investments, and debt management strategies align with their retirement goals.
 Staying proactive and seeking advice from financial professionals can help retirees navigate challenges and secure their financial future.